 - Gain a piece of insight from the Storyteller

-Celestial Protection: [Prerequisite: Will 3, Diascience 2] Some who are about to die report that ‘their life flashes before their eyes’.
+Some who are about to die report that ‘their life flashes before their eyes’.
 This response is often attributed to the brain attempting to search all of an individuals past experiences to find something which will save their life.
 Certain Kaeki demonstrate a similar ability, filtered through their diascience.
 In the proximity of their own death they reflexively search all possible futures to find just the right path to walk to get them out of impossible odds.
-Use of this ability comes at some cost to the Kaeki; each time it is invoked the Kaeki loses all stress and a point of Diascience.
-Any ability for which the diascience prerequisite is no longer met cannot be used until the diascience is brought back up to the required level.
+Use of this ability comes at some cost to the Kaeki; each time it is invoked the Kaeki depletes their entire stress pool and loses a point of Diascience.
+Any ability for which the Diascience prerequisite is no longer met cannot be used until the diascience is brought back up to the required level.